-In this episode we introduce our podcast and documentary ...
+In this episode Paul Andersen, an educational consultant and ...

 Data tells a different story of what’s really going on in the classroom.
 Business consultant/coach, Rex Miller of http://rexmiller.com shares the research from his new book WHOLE: What Teachers Need to Help Students Thrive on chronic stress in the classroom and how it is reducing teacher effectiveness and students’ ability to learn.

 Rex’s other books include Humanizing the Education Machine: How to Create Schools That Turn Disengaged Kids Into Inspired Learners and The Healthy Workplace Nudge: How Healthy People, Culture, and Buildings Lead to High Performance available now at Amazon.com.

 Rex Miller: 50% of our kids are going to be left behind in the system and then possibly a lot of them will become a burden to society because they’re not equipped.
 The constraint or is the level of stress and the fear that trickles all the way down that shuts down learning if we can reverse that.
 I think we can transform education.

 John Pottenger: Welcome to the Path to Learning podcast where three ordinary guys explore the world of education,

 Scott Bultman: and what we can do to best advocate for children.

 Jay: And I’m Jay Irwin and you’re listening to Path to Learning.

 John: Well, thanks for joining us today we are for the first time doing a live video conference.
 With Rex Miller, and he’s got so many insights that he’s gathered and written a couple of books.
 Jay, you’ve got some of that information for us.